Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ```

-Additionally, the `Aggregate` class provides a `save()` method that automatically *creates* or *updates* the instance depending on if it's a new one or an already exising.
+Additionally, the `Aggregate` class provides a `save()` method that automatically *creates* or *updates* the instance depending on if it is a new one or an already exising.
 Here is an example:

 ```python
 exam = Exam("Mid-term", timedelta(hours=1))